How Good Was Shen Grad Kevin Huerter’s Debut With The Kings? - NewsBreak

 Bruins improve to 6-1; beat Stars 3-1 behind Hall, Ullmark

-Taylor Hall scored the tiebreaking goal late in the second period, Linus Ullmark stopped 30 shots and the Boston Bruins beat the Dallas Stars 3-1 on Tuesday night to improve to 6-1
+BOSTON (AP) — Taylor Hall scored the tiebreaking goal late in the second period, Linus Ullmark stopped 30 shots and the Boston Bruins beat the Dallas Stars 3-1 on Tuesday night to improve to 6-1.
+It was the third straight game-winning score for Hall, who had an overtime goal to beat Minnesota on Saturday after collecting the lone tally in a shootout against Anaheim last Thursday.
+David Pastrnak added a power-play goal and an assist, and Patrice Bergeron had an empty-netter with 27 seconds to go for the Bruins, who remained unbeaten at home at 5-0 in coach Jim Montgomery’s first season running the team.
+Wyatt Johnston scored for Dallas (4-2-1), which dropped its second straight game.
+Jake Oettinger made 26 saves.

 Schenectady, NY